thomhurst/TUnit/docs/docs/tutorial-basics/data-source-driven-tests.md

 # Data Source Driven Tests

-A limitation of passing data into the `[DataDrivenTest]` is that the data must be `constant` values.
+A limitation of passing data in with `[Arguments(...)]` is that the data must be `constant` values.
 For example, we can't new up an object and pass it into this attribute as an argument.
 This is a constraint of the language and we can't change that.

 If we want test data represented in the form of objects, or just to use something that isn't a constant, we can declare a test data source.
-This is a `public static` method that returns your object.

-Instead of the `[Test]` or `[DataDrivenTest]` attributes, we'll use a `[DataSourceDrivenTest]` attribute.
-Combined with this, we can pass in either:
+This can come in 3 forms, with help of the following attributes:
 - `[MethodDataSource]`
 - `[EnumerableMethodDataSource]`
 - `[ClassDataSource]`